vmesel/vmesel/README.md

 I'm Vinicius Mesel (he/his), I've being a web developer (backend) and data-(science|engineering) enthusiast for 6 years!

-My main work is on [Ukor][0] and [MaisRetorno][1], both initiatives to help people get their best return - Ukor in it's health and MaisRetorno in it's Financial Returns.
-I'm working on a new project called PairMeUp.
+My main work is on [MaisRetorno][1], an initiative to help people get their best Financial Returns.

 Previous Jobs: